Apply cadence, synchronize with cross-domain planning.

 Gain Context in the Solution Demo

 The solution demo is to the Solution Train, what the System Demo is to the ART.
-In this case, it’s a regular opportunity to evaluate the fully integrated solution.
+It is a regular opportunity to evaluate a fully integrated solution.
 Usually hosted by Solution Management, solution stakeholders typically attend.
-(This also includes Solution Management and the Solution Train Engineer.)
 The insights from the demo will inform these stakeholders of the current objective assessment of solution progress, performance, and potential fitness for use.
-While the timing of the solution demo will vary based on solution context, it provides critical objective inputs for the pre- and post-PI planning events.
+While the timing of the solution demo will vary based on the solution context, it provides critical objective inputs for the pre- and post-PI planning events.

 Prepare for Pre- and Post-PI Planning

 The pre- and post-PI planning events bring together stakeholders from all parts of the Solution Train.
 They require advance content preparation, coordination, and communication.
 The actual agendas and timelines listed below are a suggested way to run these events, but various value streams may adapt these to their capabilities and locations.